mendix/docs/content/en/docs/appstore/modules/forgot-password.md

 1. Run the application.
 1. Sign in as **demo_administrator** from [Demo Users](/refguide/demo-users/) and choose the **ForgotPasswordConfiguration** menu item.
 1. In the **Reset Password Email** tab, do the following:
     * Click **SMTP settings** to configure or validate SMTP settings for the [Email Connector](https://marketplace.mendix.com/link/component/120739) or [Email Module with Templates](https://marketplace.mendix.com/link/component/259/) module (depending on the version of the Forgot Password module).
+In version 5.4.0 and above this will create a SMTP configuration which you will need to select.
-    * In version 5.4.0 and above this will create an SMTP configuration which you want to use for sending reset password email.
+    * In version 5.4.0 and above, select the SMTP configuration you want to use for sending reset password email.
     * From the drop-down menu, choose the **Reset email template** tab and provide the details for the email to be sent when an end-user has forgotten their password.

         For version 5.3.0 and above, you can **Create** and **Edit** several reset email templates.
 Each template is linked to a [language](/refguide/language-settings/) you have added to your app.
 Based on the language in which end-user sees the app, the associated template will be used to send the reset email.
 If no template is explicitly associated with the end-user's language, the template which is not associated with any language will be used.
 For versions below 5.3.0, you can only set up a single template.